 An A or B grade in Physics or an A grade in Physical Science is required.
 Only pupils intending to study post IGCSE Mathematics will be allowed to study Physics as it has a large Mathematical component.
 In addition an interest in Physics and a high degree of commitment are essential to cope with the demands of a rigorous approach to practicals and problem solving processes.

 The Physics Department is well equipped to meet the demands of the latest syllabus including access to the Information Technology laboratory.
 It boasts two new laboratories and new equipment especially in Electricity, Magnetism and Electronics.
 It has achieved commendable results in recent years with the pass rate remaining over 80% for the past seven years, reaching 100% on two occasions.

-‘A’ Level Physics provides a foundation for further studies in numerous fields such as Architecture, Engineering, Medicine, Research and Education.
+‘A’ Level Physics provides a foundation for further studies in numerous fields such as Architecture, Mining, Engineering, Medicine, Research and Education.
 An increasing number of Physicists have entered careers in Agriculture, Astronomy, Crime Detection, Defence Industries, Electronics, Instrumentation, Mining, Telecommunications and many more.

 Head of Department : Physics